AB 540 Frequently Asked Questions for Undocumented Students

-Q: Do I need to be in the legalization process to qualify for AB 540?
+Q: Do I need to be in the process of adjusting my immigration status in order to qualify for AB540 law?

-- NO, AB 540 is utilized only by the PUBLIC community colleges and universities in California (CSU/UC), therefore students attending a private institution may be charged the non-resident tuition.
+NO. AB540 law applies only at PUBLIC community colleges and universities in California (CSU/UC).
+Therefore undocumented students attending a private institution may be charged the non-resident tuition.

-Q: What is the process for applying to college and the university for immigrant
+Q: What is the process for applying to the university for AB540 students?

 Q: What happens if I have already given the school a false SS# or stated citizenship?

-- Students who qualify for AB 540 but have falsified information in the past will have to address this issue with the CIS when they apply for LPR.
+- Students who qualify for AB 540 but have falsified information in the past will have to address this issue with the Citizenship and Immigration Services (CIS) when they apply to adjust their immigration status.
 At the school, they should meet with a counselor they trust and change their classification to AB 540.
 Some campuses penalize the student financially so the student needs to work with a trusted counselor.
 If transferring from a CC to a CSU or UC, the student should apply under AB 540 even if at the CC they falsified information.

 - DACA is Deferred Action for Childhood Arrivals, A policy approved by President Obama that grants employment authorization to individuals that meets the following criteria: